Durban July Handicap

 The Hollywoodbets Durban July Handicap is a South African Thoroughbred horse race held annually on the first Saturday of July since 1897 at Greyville Racecourse in Durban, KwaZulu-Natal.
 Raced on turf, the Durban July Handicap is open to horses of all ages.
 It is South Africa's premier horse racing event and currently offers a purse of R5 million.

 First held in July 1897 at a distance of 1 mile (approx 1600m), the distance was modified several times until 1970 when it was changed to its current 2200 meters (11 furlongs).

+The 128th edition was held on Saturday 6th July 2024.
+The winner was Oriental Charm, who was ridden by JP van der Merwe and trained by Brett Crawford.
+The horse was owned by Messrs Greg Bortz, Leon Ellman and Ms Gina Goldsmith, and was bred by Cheveley Stud.

-Field for 2022
+Field for 2025

-Below is the final field for the 2022 Hollywoodbets Durban July to be run at Hollywoodbets Greyville racecourse on Saturday 2nd July, Race 7, 16h00.
+Below is the final field for the 2025 Hollywoodbets Durban July to be run at Hollywoodbets Greyville racecourse on Saturday 5th July, Race 7, 16h00.
 Should a horse be scratched early, then the reserve runner will take up the barrier position of the scratched horse.

 Records

 Only five horses have ever won the Durban July Handicap back-to-back.